roqua/documentation/content/guides/lifely.md

 POST `/dossier/{:dossier_id}/protocol_subscriptions/{:protocol_subscription_id}/calculate`

 - This route should be called by the Lifely backend after they submit the final results to RoQua, i.e., when they decide that all missing measurements are actually missing.
+- Returns status 404 when a listresponses request to RoQua returns no diary study questionnaires for the specified user.
-- Returns status 200.
+- Otherwise it returns status 200.

 GET `/dossier/{:dossier_id}/protocol_subscriptions/{:protocol_subscription_id}/results/welbevinden.svg`

 - Returns 200 status code with SVG image if the results are ready.
 - Returns 202 if the results have not yet been calculated.
 - Returns 204 if user has not enough measurements for feedback (<25%).
+- Returns 404 if the `calculate` route has not previously been called for this dossier\_id/protocol\_subscription_id.

 GET `/dossier/{:dossier_id}/protocol_subscriptions/{:protocol_subscription_id}/results/plezierigheid.svg`

 - Returns 200 status code with SVG image if the results are ready.
 - Returns 202 if the results have not yet been calculated.
 - Returns 204 if user has not enough measurements for feedback (<25%).
+- Returns 404 if the `calculate` route has not previously been called for this dossier\_id/protocol\_subscription_id.

 GET `/dossier/{:dossier_id}/protocol_subscriptions/{:protocol_subscription_id}/results/voorspellend_netwerk.svg`

 - Returns 200 status code with SVG image if the results are ready.
 - Returns 202 if the results have not yet been calculated.
 - Returns 204 if user has not enough measurements for a voorspellend netwerk (<75%).
-- Returns 404 if we were not able to find a network in Autovar.
+- Returns 404 if we were not able to find a network in Autovar if the `calculate` route has not previously been called for this dossier\_id/protocol\_subscription_id.

 GET `/dossier/{:dossier_id}/protocol_subscriptions/{:protocol_subscription_id}/results/top_networks.json`

 - Returns 200 status code with a JSON array if the results are ready.
 - Returns 202 if the results have not yet been calculated.
 - Returns 204 if user has not enough measurements for netwerk calculations (<75%).
-- Returns 404 if we were not able to find a network in Autovar.
+- Returns 404 if we were not able to find a network in Autovar if the `calculate` route has not previously been called for this dossier\_id/protocol\_subscription_id.

 ### Example use